djournic/cc_fraud/README.md

 The data comes from Kaggle, as does some of the code.
 But I'll be adding my own, as well as my own personal flair.

 So I began by doing a simple logistic regression.
 Then moved on to Decision Trees.
+Then XGBoost.